Dlucasz027/investCalc/README.md

 - Deepen my knowledge of **Object-Oriented Python**
 - Practice using **CustomTkinter** to build attractive graphical interfaces
 - Understand the logic behind financial simulations using real formulas
-- Improve my ability to deliver a smooth user experience
+- Improve my ability to deliver a smooth and user-friendly experience

 ---